Simulation eBook - Device models

 One reason there are different models available for devices in the same family is because manufacturers give device models away for free.
 Therefore they do not want to spend any more time on developing device models than they need to.
 Basically, the more complex a model is, the more time the manufacturer has to spend on making measurements in order to derive the model parameters.
 Therefore if one manufacturer feels that a device can be adequately described by a simple model then they will use that rather than a more accurate but more complex and so more expensive one that may be available from a different manufacturer.

 Another reason there may be differences between models of the same device is that there may be slight differences in the semiconductor fabrication processes of different manufacturers.
+In the same way that there may be more than one .model available for a device, there may be different .subckt defined models available.

 There may be differences between .subckt models because there are implementation differences in the device models and/or the physical devices from different manufacturers.
 For example there are slight differences in internal timings and even a subtle difference in the internal circuitry of the oscillator section of the UC384x family of SMPS controllers between the various different manufacturers.